andrekramer/erdna/README.md

 node index.js

-try it out in another shell using the curl command to post a script to the server:
+try it out in another shell using the following curl command to post a script to the server:

 curl --data "(+ 1 2)" localhost:8080
 3